VaibhavSeksaria/Pathfinding-Algorithm-Visualizer/README.md

 ## Features

-- Visualize popular pathfinding algorithms like Dijkstra and A*.
+- Visualize popular pathfinding algorithms like Dijkstra and bfs.
 - Interactive grid where users can create walls and move start/end points.
 - Create any type of maze you want by clicking and dragging your mouse over the nodes.
 - Real-time visualization of algorithm execution.